 One of the biggest myths about boondocking is that you are more vulnerable to attacks from burglars, thieves, vandals, gangs, and other criminals.
-The truth is that you’re vulnerable to these attacks at RV Parks and developed campgrounds simply because criminals go where there are more opportunities.
+However, the truth is that you’re more vulnerable to these attacks at RV Parks and developed campgrounds simply because criminals go where there are more opportunities.

 Will My RV Get Broken into While Boondocking?